-This guide provides a detailed overview of Arizona Fraudulent Schemes laws.
-It explains key terms and the sentencing guidelines for Arizona Fraudulent Schemes.
+This guide provides a detailed overview of ARS fraudulent schemes laws.
+It explains key terms and the sentencing guidelines for Arizona fraudulent schemes.
 It also answers frequently asked questions about your charges.

 What Constitutes Arizona Fraudulent Schemes?